River Intelligence

 Learn more about about how people use bitcoin in commerce today.

 On the supply side, Bitcoin is a unique asset in that its new supply schedule is absolutely inelastic; it is completely immune to fluctuations in demand.
 When most goods, including fiat currency and gold, experience a rise in demand, producers react by increasing production and returning prices to an equilibrium.
-When demand for bitcoin rises, thanks to the difficulty adjustment, production of new bitcoin does not rise.
+When demand for bitcoin rises, thanks to the difficulty adjustment, the production of new bitcoin does not rise.

 Stock-to-Flow